 The most astonishing change in the Passeridae is due to Fjeldså et al. (2010).
 They found that the Cinnamon Ibon, long thought to be an abberant white-eye, is actually a sparrow.
 This is a canopy bird from the cloud-forest of Mindanao, in the Philippines.
 It's a long way from anything we think of as sparrows.
 It's also a long way physically.
 The nearest native populations of any sparrows are on the Asian mainland.
 Nonetheless, it is a sparrow.
 Indeed, Fjeldså et al. report than its skull is similar to a sparrow, and that it has many other features in common with the other Passeridae.

 The order of species in Passer does not seem to be quite correct, but Allende et al. (2001) do not consider enough species for reorganization of Passer to be helpful at this time.
+Moreover, their results were quite soft.
 Qu et al. (2006) was helpful concerning the snowfinch genera.
-Note that the true affinities of the Pale Rockfinch are uncertain, although it is sometimes included in Petronia.

 Different sources treat the Rufous Sparrow (Passer motitensis) complex differently.
 Here it is treated as 5 species: iagoensis, motitensis (including benguellensis and subsolanus), rufocinctus (including cordofanicus and shellyi), insularis, and hemileucus.
 See Kirwan (2008) for arguments that the small pale hemileucus should be split from insularis.
 As in the IOC list, the name Great Sparrow is used for the narrowly defined Passer motitensis.